cjtaylor0/captain-toolbox/README.md

 # CAPTAIN Toolbox for System Identification, Time Series Analysis, Forecasting and Control

-MATLAB functions for non-stationary time series analysis, forecasting and control.
+MATLAB Toolbox for non-stationary time series analysis, forecasting and control.

 Visit our web site for more information, including to download Guides that fully define the mathematical models with worked examples:

 http://wp.lancs.ac.uk/captaintoolbox/